Sport and physical activity

 • can approve school attendance exemptions for up to 100 days in a 12-month period for a student participating in elite sporting events

-• can approve part-day exemptions for students at the elite level in the lead-up to a National Championship or selection event to support training commitments.
+• can approve part-day exemptions for students at the elite level in the lead-up to a national championship or selection event to support training commitments.

-Principals and teachers ensure every student Kindergarten to Year 10 participates in weekly sport and physical activity regardless of their sporting commitments outside school.
+Principals and teachers ensure every student in Kindergarten to Year 10 participates in weekly sport and physical activity regardless of their sporting commitments outside school.

 Refer to the following resources: